Carolinda Witt: Ballooning

 Witt was 20 years old when she began hot air ballooning in England.
 She became a commercial hot air balloon pilot and competed in a number of national and international balloon competitions.
 In 1979, she and another balloon pilot, Lady Gwen Bellew attempted to become the first female balloon pilots to cross the English Channel, sponsored by Famous Grouse Whiskey.
 They were pipped at the post by another female pilot who got wind of their attempt and managed to beat them to the finish.

 Witt, together with her friend Sheila Scott, the famous aviator who amongst her 100 flying records flew solo over the North Pole in 1956, flew her balloon throughout the UK drawing attention to the plight of otters whose habitat was being destroyed.

 In 1988 Witt flew Richard Branson's Virgin Jumbo Jet shaped balloon from Perth to Sydney in the Australian Bicentenary Trans-Australia balloon race.
 As part of the pre-race publicity, Witt and her crew tethered a red Virgin balloon to a barge, and sailed it fully inflated past the Sydney Opera House, and under the Sydney Harbour Bridge.

 The Five Tibetan Rites teaching

 Witt has practiced and studied yoga, meditation and breathing (Pranayama) since she was eighteen.
 In 2000 she was introduced to The Five Tibetan Rites through a teacher of the Five Rites, and began teaching them in workshops throughout Australia, New Zealand and the USA.

-In the beginning, her teaching followed the methodology described by Peter Kelder in his 1939 book The Eye of Revelation, which contains the story of the discovery of the Tibetan monks who developed these movements.
+In the beginning, her teaching followed the methodology described by Peter Kelder in his 1939 book The Eye of Revelation.
 However this book contains very limited instructions and illustrations.

 Witt developed a step-by-step method that makes the Rites easier and safer to learn, particularly for those who have difficulty with one or more of the movements or for people who need to modify the Rites to suit their individual anatomical variations.
-An example of this body proportion i.e., the length of the arms versus the length of the trunk in the 4th Rite: people with shorter arms need to prop the hands to complete this movement comfortably.